BJS611/BogaGuard/README.md

 # 🛡️ BogaGuard - Phishing Detection Extension

-**Built for Hackathon 2025** - A lightweight browser extension that protects users from phishing attacks in real-time.
+**Built for UN Cybercrime Hackathon 2025** - A lightweight browser extension that protects users from phishing attacks in real-time.

 ## 🚀 Features